feliceelena/BCG-Virtual-Internship/README.md

 # BCG Virtual Internship by Forage
 ![Untitled](https://github.com/user-attachments/assets/ecc75737-6744-4146-878e-10e1fdd1e4ee)

-This virtual internship will allow data scientist to focused on modeling data to be able to accurately predict an outcome, for example, predicting how likely customers are to leave (churn).

 Brief introduction to our business case:
 - Our client is **PowerCo** - a major gas and electricity utility that supplies to small and medium sized enterprises.
 - The energy market has had a lot of **change** in recent years and there are more options than ever for customers to choose from.